All residents and visitors to the City of Norwood Payneham & St Peters have the right to use public land without fear of being attacked by a dog.

 - training your dog - obedience classes help you learn about your dog, its body language and how you can communicate with it

 - desexing your dog.
-Research shows that, on average an entire dog is more aggressive.
-Note that desexing dog will be mandatory (with exemptions) from 1 July 2018
+Research shows that, on average, desexed dogs are less aggressive.
+Note that desexing dog is now mandatory (with exemptions) as of 1 July 2018

 - asking your vet for advice if your dog shows any signs of aggression towards people.

-For more information about being a good dog owner, visit the Dog and Cat Management Board
+For more information about being a good dog owner, visit: Ownership Tips

 For information about your legal obligations and rights, visit: Dog and Cat Management Act, 1995